 Release Date: February 2, 2022

 It is a British crime documentary film based on true incidents directed by Felicity Morris.
-The film chronicles the life of Israeli fraudster Simon Leviev who used the famous dating app “Tinder” to establish relationships with various women whom he then emotionally deceived to financially support his opulent lifestyle under the pretext of requiring the money to get away from his enemies.
-Soon his deception gets revealed and the victims plot a strategy to put him in jail.
+The film chronicles the life of Israeli fraudster Simon Leviev, who used the famous dating app “Tinder” to establish relationships with various women whom he then emotionally deceived to financially support his opulent lifestyle under the pretext of requiring the money to get away from his enemies.
+Soon, his deception is revealed, and the victims plot a strategy to put him in jail.

 Release Date: October 8, 2021